DoggoOP/WhatsappChatbot/README.md

 This portion of the file is preserved whenever the scraper runs, so feel free to edit it manually without worrying about it being overwritten.

+## Messaging the bot
+Feel free to message the bot on WhatsApp with the phone number +852 5600 6992.

 ## License

 This project is provided as‑is under the MIT license.
 See `LICENSE` for details.